 Serving eight children between the ages of two and 12 months, the teachers individualize each child's feeding, sleeping and diapering schedule.

-Welcome to the infant room!
-My name is Becca Boyett.
-I've been the lead infant teacher since 2016.
 While completing my education in 2014, I worked at the Early Childhood Laboratory as a teacher's assistant.
 I graduated from SFA in December 2014, earning a bachelor's degree in child development and family living.
 Upon my graduation, I briefly left the ECHL and joined the teaching team at GETCAP Head Start from 2014 to 2016.
+In 2016, I returned to the ECHL as the lead teacher for the infant room.
 I've worked with young children since I was very young and could not imagine a better career.

 Activities and development